gxf1212/notes/techniques/Specific-Software-Usage.md

 ##### 22.1.19

+local serving is fine;

+- sidebar and navbar is missing;
+- cannot see the cover page;
-local serving is fine; sidebar and navbar is missing; even we can open a note, click on any subtitle, redirected to the global README (get started).
+- even we can open a note, click on any subtitle, redirected to the global README (get started).